pschlump/socketio/README.md

 ## Example

-Please check the example folder for details.
+Please check the ./examples and ./test directory for more comprehensive examples.

 ```go
 package main